motaylormo/ft_ssl/README_des.md

      permutation
 }
 ```

-# Tables
-DES uses a _bunch_ of tables.
-They are detalied on wikipedia **[here](https://en.wikipedia.org/wiki/DES_supplementary_material)**.

-### Permutations
-Permutations involve reordering bits in accordance to the table.
-For example if the first number of the table is 10, then the first bit of the output will be the 10th bit of the input.

-Keep in mind that these permutation tables _are not 0-indexed!_
-* **Initial permutation** is the first thing done to a block during encryption/decryption.
-It reorders 64 bits.
-* **Final permutation** is the last thing done to a block during encryption/decryption.
-It reorders 64 bits.
-* Within the feistel function:
-    * **Expansion** expands it from 32-bits to 48-bits.
-    * **Permutation**, also called **pbox permutation**, reorders 32 bits.
-* Within the key schedule:
-    * **Permuted choice 1** is the first thing done to a key.
-It takes 64 bits as input, and returns 56 bits as output.
-    * **Permuted choice 2** is the last thing done to a subkey.
-It takes 56 bits as input, and returns 48 bits as output.

-### Substitution boxes
-The **s-boxes (substitution boxes)** take 48 bits as input, and return 32 bits as output.
-1. The 48 bits are split into 8 groups of 6 bits.
-2. In each sextet, the first and last bit are combined into a 2-bit number, and the middle 4 bits are another number.
-3. In the format of `[nth of the sextet][2-bit number][4-bit number value]`, look it up in the substitution boxes.
-4. Save that number from that index as 4-bits in your output 32.

 # Block cipher modes of operation
 This program has ECB and CBC.
 Other ones exist, but I did not include any others.